Adaptonia/frontend/guideline.md

 ## Code Standards

-Don't write any code until you're very confident (95% or more) in what needs to be done.
+check the codebase to understan what we have done, don't just create new files that are not neccessary, Don't write any code until you're very confident (95% or more) in what needs to be done.
 If unclear, ask for more info.

 ### Type Definitions
 - No duplicate type definitions across files